MikeT117/thermos/README.md

 # Thermos

-My attempt at an extremely basic http server, influenced from my use of the Flask framework.
+My attempt at an extremely basic http server, influenced from my use of the Flask framework (hence the name lol).

 Defaults:
 Port = 5000